 - In "The Joining", an episode of the new Outer Limits, a group of scientists are trapped on Venus with limited life support.
 When there are only two of them left, one kills himself to prolong the other's life.

 - On My Name Is Earl, one of the people on Earl's list happens to be an eccentric old woman (played by Betty White) that the citizens of Camden accused of being a witch.
 She gleefully traps them in her basement, but she's running out of room, and says she'll have to start killing them.
 But she's "nice" enough to let them choose who that is.
 Cue lots of arguing.

-- In The 100, the Ark has only four months of life support left for its current population, so the option is quickly raised to "reduce" the population to buy time to repair it.
+- The Ark has only four months of life support left for its current population, so the option is quickly raised to "reduce" the population to buy time to repair it.
 This is rejected only because the person with the authority to make such a decision refuses to kill hundreds of innocent people without a legal reason.

 - In one ending of Ever17, Tsugumi and Takeshi find an escape module with which to leave LeMU, but it turns out not to be able to carry both of them to the surface, so one of them ends up having to sacrifice themselves for the other.
 In case you were morbidly curious as to who self-sacrifices for whom, Takeshi sacrifices himself so Tsugumi can live.